RishWijewardhena/Remotely-Operated--Underwater-Robot/README.md

-# Remotely-Operated--Underwater-Robot
+# 🐠Underwater Robot Using Raspberry Pi | Real-Time Control & Temperature Monitoring

-🐠 Underwater Robot Using Raspberry Pi | Real-Time Control & Temperature Monitoring This project features a custom-built tethered underwater robot powered by a Raspberry Pi 4 running Raspberry Pi OS.
+This project features a custom-built tethered underwater robot powered by a Raspberry Pi 4 running Raspberry Pi OS.
 The robot is capable of real-time navigation and temperature sensing in underwater environments using brushless motors with ESCs, a waterproof temperature sensor, and a Raspberry Pi Camera for live video streaming.

 The system is operated via a PyQt-based GUI, which is hosted directly on the Pi and accessed remotely through RealVNC over a static-IP Ethernet connection.
 The robot was tested in a 6-foot-deep pool and successfully captured accurate temperature data while maintaining perfect balance and watertight integrity.